-- 1. The mean-squared errors of $\pi{SR}(\rho)$ seem generally superior, except for larger T and certain $\rho > 1$.
-The constant prior posterior mean and the MLE have virtually identical mean squared errors, and are quite satisfactory.
-The Jeffreys (and nonasymptotic reference) prior do poorly in terms of mean-squared error, except for certain larger $|\rho|$. - 2.
-The coverage results are less clear cut.
+- 1. The mean-squared errors for $\pi{SR}(\rho)$ seem generally superior, except for larger T and $\rho > 1$.
+The constant prior posterior mean (and MLE) have quite satisfactory mean-squared error.
+The good performance of the Jeffreys prior for larger T and $\rho > 1$ is noteworthy, because the criticisms of the Jeffreys prior often focus on its supposedly extreme form for $\rho > 1$; apparently this form is not really "extreme" operationally (see, also, Phillips [21]). - 2.
+The coverage results are not clear cut.
 The Jeffreys (and nonasymptotic reference) posterior seem to be systematically shifted too far right, but their coverage performance is not egregiously bad.
 The coverages for the symmetrized reference and constant priors are generally more attractive, with the exception of the "small T large ρ " behavior for π{SR} .
 The generally fine coverages for the symmetrized reference prior are achieved even though it typically yields a substantially narrower posterior, as is evidenced by the smaller expected posterior quantile differences (in parentheses in Table 2). - 3.
 In conjunction with the intuitive arguments from Section 2.3, a fairly strong case can be made for adopting $\pi{SR}(\rho)$ as the recommended "default" prior for the AR(1) model.